RobinVivant/gptscript-openrouter-provider/README.md

 gptscript --list-models github.com/RobinVivant/gptscript-openrouter-provider
 ```

 You can change the `GPTSCRIPT_MODEL` environment variable to use any model available through Openrouter.
+Alternatively, you can use the `--default-model` flag when running gptscript.
+The `--default-model` flag takes precedence over the `GPTSCRIPT_MODEL` environment variable if both are set.

 ## Development